stackrox/stackrox/tests/e2e/run-e2e-tests-README.md

 E2E tests that typically are only supported in CI.
 It does this by importing test credentials from hashicorp vault and using the same test container that CI uses.
-This should facilitate a test development workflow where the overhead to making changes to test code and verifying them is minimal.
+This should facilitate a test development workflow where the overhead to make changes to test code and verify those changes is minimal.

 ## The Tested Image Version